tldr-pages/tldr/pages/linux/daemonize.md

 > Run a command (that does not daemonize itself) as a Unix daemon.
 > More information: <http://software.clapper.org/daemonize/>.

-- Run command as a daemon:
+- Run a command as a daemon:

 `daemonize {{command}} {{command_arguments}}`